MicrosoftDocs/OData-docs/Odata-docs/client/using-dataservice-ihttpclientfactory.md

 ms.author: swanjohi
 ms.date: 11/29/2024
 ms.topic: article
 ---

-# Using DataserviceContext IHttpClientFactory in Microsoft.OData.Client
+# Configuring HttpClient with IHttpClientFactory in Microsoft.OData.Client

-Ever wanted to use `HttpClient` with [`Microsoft.OData.Client`](/odata/client/getting-started)?
-Now you can!
-In this post, we'll show you how to do it easily and highlight the benefits.
+This feature was introduced in [OData.NET 8](/odata/odatalib/release-notes/odatalib-8#added-support-for-ihttpclientfactory).

+`Microsoft.OData.Client` uses `HttpClient` by default, but this document will guide you on how to configure `HttpClient` by providing settings like timeouts and custom handlers using `IHttpClientFactory`.

 ## Why Use IHttpClientFactory?